You might want to start a business and are wondering what are the advantages and disadvanges of LLCs…

 Questions like what is an LLC, why form an LLC, and do I need an LLC all come to mind and you might just be lost.

 As a business lawyer, I’ve assisted countless individuals just like you determine if an LLC is a good choice for your business or not.

 This article was written with you in mind – to provide you with solid information that may help you make a decision.

 Remember, help is just an email away.

-Reach out to me at [email protected] to schedule your consultation to discover why LLC may be right for you.
+Email me at firstname.lastname@example.org to to discover why LLC may be right for you.

 What is an LLC Company?

 An LLC company is a company that enjoys the limited liability benefits of a corporation and the flexibility and efficiencies of a partnership.